karl-mantle/victoria-3-cenj/README.md

 ### Trade and Buildings

-- Added several new trade goods
+- Added several new goods
 - Construction sector and ports can now be entirely privatized
-- Construction sector now relies on building materials rather than raw inputs and outputs mortgages and deeds (securities)
+- Construction sector PMs overhauled and now requite goods such as cement and / or bricks, new masonry production method
-- Ports now create charterparties (maritime contracts) that are require by trade centers
+- Ports now create charterparties (maritime contracts) that are required by maritime trade centers
 - Trade centers now also require transportation for land-based trade
 - Road Network building added to create transportation and model road surfaces and teamsters, stagecoaches, inter-city motorcoaches, etc. creates transport, works like Railways
 - Copper and Copper Mines added to world, some production methods of late game buildings now require copper
 - Silver now a discoverable resource á la Gold Fields and a byproduct of Lead and Copper mines
 - Copper, Silver and Gold are all tradeable resources that are used by countries Mints to create currency
-- Currency is used by the Finance Sector to create securities which satiate POPs financial product needs
+- Currency is used by the Finance Sector to create securities which fulfill POPs financial product needs
-- Currency can also be created through securities with the adoption of fiat money
-- Decentralised nations will use bartering and have no standards of currency

 ### Future Plans

-- Balance the new trade goods and POP needs
-- Unique namelists for new cultures
+- Scramble for Africa and Berlin Conference
-- More cultures and religions in other regions of the world
+- More state traits, states, cultures and nations
-- Generic and nation-specific events
-- Journals for new nations
+- More formable nations and event chains/journals
+- New laws and characters
+- New buildings

 ## Installation